Guidelines, Policies & Procedures

 Any ongoing study/project can be terminated if:

-There is misconduct by an applicant or any investigators on the study/project that is evidently confirmed.
+i.
+There is misconduct by an applicant or any investigator(s) on the study/project that is evidently confirmed.

-An applicant or study/project team members fail to comply with approved regulations.
+iii.
+An applicant, principal investigator or study/project team members fail to comply with approved regulations.

 • Close out of a study

-Evaluation of a close-out report will be carried out by the committee.
-Upon fulfillment of all regulations, the investigator will be informed, in writing, that the study status is noted as ‘closed’.
+Evaluation of a close-out report will be carried out by the MUERC in a scheduled committee meeting.
+Upon fulfillment of all requirements, the principal investigator shall be informed, in writing, that the study status is noted as ‘closed’.